LiberTEM/LiberTEM/docs/source/why_python.rst

 The workload is similar to what LiberTEM will later do: it reads files from HDFS and does matrix multiplication on the data.

-Most of the time is spent reading the file (block on the left: `sys_read`) or actually performing the matrix multiplication (center block: anything containing `dgemm`).
+Most of the time is spent reading the file (block on the left: :code:`sys_read`) or actually performing the matrix multiplication (center block: anything containing :code:`dgemm`).
 The Python parts are mostly in the narrow (= little time) but high (= deep call stacks) pillar on the right.
 The dask scheduler is also visible in the profile, but takes up less than 2% of the total samples.

-Note the `swapper` part on the right: this was a full-system profile, so unrelated things like `swapper` or `intel_idle` are also included.
+Note the :code:`swapper` part on the right: this was a full-system profile, so unrelated things like :code:`swapper` or :code:`intel_idle` are also included.

 But what about (multicore) scaling?